-This policy applies to all Board employees, volunteers and to all aspects of the employment relationship, who must abide by this policy, the Ontario Human Rights Code, the Occupational Health and Safety Act, and any other relevant Board policy and legislation.
+This policy applies to all employees, volunteers and to all aspects of the employment relationship, who must abide by this policy, the OHRC, the OHSA, and any other relevant policy and legislation.

-Members of the public, service recipients, visitors to and users of Board facilities/public space and individuals conducting business with, for or with support from the Board, are expected to adhere to this policy.
-This includes refraining from discriminating and/or harassing Board employees and persons acting on behalf of the Board.
-If such discrimination and/or harassment occur, the Board will take action to ensure a harassment/discrimination-free workplace, facility and service provision, including barring a harasser from its facilities, limiting services, discontinuing business and/or revoking contracts with consultants or contractors.
+Members of the public, service recipients, visitors to and users of facilities/public space and individuals conducting business with, for or with support from Exhibition Place, are expected to adhere to this policy.
+This includes refraining from discriminating and/or harassing employees and persons acting on behalf of Exhibition Place.
+If such discrimination and/or harassment occur, Exhibition Place will take action to ensure a harassment/discrimination-free workplace, facility and service provision, including barring a harasser from its facilities, limiting services, discontinuing business and/or revoking contracts with consultants or contractors.

-Members of the Board of Governors of Exhibition Place and there communications with employees and members of the public are addressed in Section 4.8 below and also within the Code of Conduct for Members of the Board.
+Members of the Exhibition Place Board and their communications with employees and members of the public are subject to this policy and also the Code of Conduct for Members of the Exhibition Place Board.

-2.0 Social Areas & Prohibited Grounds
+2. Social Areas & Prohibited Grounds

-2.1 Services and Facilities: Every person has a right to equal treatment with respect to Board services and facilities, without discrimination or harassment because of one or more of the following prohibited grounds:
+2.1 Services and Facilities

+Every person has a right to equal treatment with respect to services and facilities, without discrimination or harassment because of one or more of the following prohibited grounds:

-• Age, Ancestry, Colour, Citizenship, Creed, Disability, Ethnic Origin, Family Status, Gender Expression, Gender Identity, Level of Literacy, Marital Status, Place of Origin, Political Affiliation, Pregnancy, Race, Sex (including pregnancy, breast feeding) and Sexual Orientation.
+Age, Ancestry, Colour, Citizenship, Creed, Disability, Ethnic Origin, Family Status, Gender Expression, Gender Identity, Level of Literacy, Marital Status, Place of Origin, Political Affiliation, Pregnancy, Race, Sex (including pregnancy, breast feeding) and Sexual Orientation.

-2.2 Occupation of Accommodation: Every person has a right to equal access with respect to the occupancy of Board-owned accommodation, without discrimination because of one or more of the following prohibited grounds:
+2.2 Occupation of Accommodation

+Every person has a right to equal access with respect to the occupancy of owned accommodation, without discrimination because of one or more of the following prohibited grounds:

-• Age, Ancestry, Colour, Citizenship, Creed, Disability, Ethnic Origin, Family Status, Gender Expression, Gender Identity, Level of Literacy, Marital Status, Place of Origin, Political Affiliation, Race, Pregnancy, Receipt of Public Assistance, Sex (including pregnancy, breast feeding) and Sexual Orientation.
+Age, Ancestry, Colour, Citizenship, Creed, Disability, Ethnic Origin, Family Status, Gender Expression, Gender Identity, Level of Literacy, Marital Status, Place of Origin, Political Human Rights & Anti-Harassment/Discrimination Policy Effective Date Policy Type Page January 1, 2017 Employee 1 of 9 2 Affiliation, Race, Pregnancy, Receipt of Public Assistance, Sex (including pregnancy, breast feeding) and Sexual Orientation.

+2.3 Contracts

-2.3 Contracts: Every person having legal capacity has a right to contract on equal terms without discrimination because of one or more of the following prohibited grounds:
+Every person having legal capacity has a right to contract on equal terms without discrimination because of one or more of the following prohibited grounds: